Puppy Training 101: Puppy Socialization

 A great way to introduce your puppy to a variety of people is by inviting friends, neighbors and family members over to meet your furry bundle of joy in the safety of your home.

-Ask each guest to gently play with your puppy with its favorite toy and to pick it up and handle it so that it gets used to their voice, scent, and look.
+Ask each guest to gently play with your puppy with its favorite toy and to pick it up and handle it so that it gets used to their voice, scent, and how they look.

 As an extra precaution, you can ask your guests to take their shoes off when they enter to avoid tracking anything on their shoes through the house.